Gravitational Waves from Hierarchical Triple Systems with Kozai-Lidov Oscillation

-We also perform numerical calculation for Model BKL1, i.e., $m_1=m_2=10^3 M_\odot$, $a_{\rm in}= 0.15 {\rm AU}$, and $a_{\rm out}= 10 {\rm AU}$.
-We find that the properties of GWs are very much similar to Model AKL1.
+We also perform numerical calculation for Model IB3, i.e., $m_1=m_2=10 M_\odot$, $m_3=10^3 M_\odot$, $a_{\rm in}= 0.01 {\rm AU}$, and $a_{\rm out}= 0.5 {\rm AU}$.
+We find that the properties of GWs are similar to Model IA1.
 There appears KL oscillation, in which the maximum eccentricity becomes 0.99.
+As for the waveform, when the eccentricity is small, we also find a sinusoidal shape with modulation.
+However, in this case, the amplitude of GWs from the outer orbit is larger than that from the inner orbit.
+In fact, the ratio of two amplitudes becomes $ {h_{\rm out}/h_{\rm in}}\sim 4, $ assuming those orbits are almost circular.
+Hence the modulation is much larger than the case of Model IA1 as shown in Fig. \ref{fig:kozaiwaveform_2days_IB3}.

-As for the waveform, it is a sinusoidal shape with modulation caused by a tertiary object when the eccentricity is small, while it is deformed during the large eccentricity phase and shows a sharp peak by passing near a periastron point.
+While, during the highly eccentric stage, it shows a sharp peak by passing near a periastron point just as that in Model IA1.
 The GW spectra also change in one KL cycle from ones with two sharp frequencies, corresponding to two orbital frequencies, to a broad band spectra.
-The difference appears only in the time scales given in Table I. The observability is also different from Model AKL as we will show in the next subsection.
+The difference appears only in the time scales given in Table ~\ref{tab:ini}.